 - Provides business continuity though central backup and restoration services.

-CampusAD is a single forest with a single domain that currently supports IT Services and its clients.
+CampusAD is a single forest with a single domain that currently supports MSU IT and its clients.

 Units who participate in the CampusAD service will have a dedicated OU for their unit.
 If a unit wishes to keep a resource AD within the unit, trusts may be permitted so unit resources can trust accounts in their CampusAD OU.